 Is It Safe to Fly Right Now?
 Here's What Experts Have to Say

-Back in June, after months of stay-at-home orders and closed borders, cities around the world began the process of reopening, travel restrictions started to soften, and leisure travelers were itching to hit the road again.
-We saw tons of travelers dip their toes back in with road trips, day trips, and camping trips, while others headed back into the sky.
-However, even with more people taking flights again, airlines are still struggling to cover their bottom line and even keep their employees.
+Last summer, after months of stay-at-home orders and closed borders, cities around the world began the process of reopening, travel restrictions started to soften, and leisure travelers were itching to hit the road again.
+We saw travelers dip their toes back in with road trips, daylong excursions, and camping getaways, while others headed back into the sky.

-As COVID-19 cases rise to record numbers across the country, we can’t help but wonder: Is it safe to fly right now?
+As we look toward summer travel this year, you might be wondering: Is it safe to fly right now?
 According to the medical, mathematical, aviation, and travel experts we spoke with, the answer is complicated and comes with numerous caveats.
-While it may be safe to fly, that doesn’t mean it’s without risk.
+While it may be safe to fly, that doesn't mean it's without risk.
 Ultimately, flying during the pandemic requires weighing the many variables and deciding how comfortable you feel getting back on a plane.
-Here’s what the experts have to say.
+Here's what the experts have to say.

 How clean is the plane?

-While specific cleaning procedures and the frequency with which they’re carried out vary by airline, most major airlines are disinfecting planes between flights, giving extra attention to high-touch surfaces and bathrooms.
-Additionally, airlines like United, JetBlue, Hawaiian, Delta, and Southwest have implemented the use of electrostatic antimicrobial sprays to thoroughly disinfect every nook and cranny of the cabin, either overnight or between certain flights.
+While specific cleaning procedures and the frequency with which they're carried out vary by airline, most major carriers are disinfecting planes between flights, giving extra attention to high-touch surfaces and bathrooms.
+Additionally, airlines like United, JetBlue, Hawaiian, Delta, and Southwest have implemented electrostatic antimicrobial sprays to thoroughly disinfect every nook and cranny of the cabin, either overnight or between certain flights.